hankbao/libreboot/docs/gnulinux/configuring_parabola.md

 Updating Parabola {#pacman_update}
 -----------------

-In the end, I didn\'t change my configuration for pacman.
+In the end, I didn't change my configuration for pacman.
 When you are updating, resync with the latest package names/versions:\
 \# **pacman -Syy**\
 (according to the wiki, -Syy is better than Sy because it refreshes the